Changissnz/nu_merchant_principal/README.md

 seldom desired by the illusionist to be known, in full principle that includes the details, to the observer.
 In this desire is a prime building block for arguments against the illusionist as a deceiver.
-What is more, the output is typically not the same as the input.
+A repeat, the output is typically not the same as the input.
 The absolute equality of the input and the output, along all attributes, would be self-defeating to the intents of the illusionist: to